hartherbert/InstabotJS/README.md

    * (only used by sinlge follow mode)
    * */
   maxFollowsPerHashtag: number;

   /**
+   * waitTimeBeforeDelete, minutes to wait before delete stored data (only unfollowed and disliked images)
+   * this option is only available to prevent an enormous data stored as json
+   * @param time in minutes
+   * */
+  waitTimeBeforeDelete: number;

+  /**
    * followerOptions, options that determine if bot should follow a specific user